How to Make an Emergency Plan

 Many of us have additional needs.
-We are aging, have disabilities, are pregnant or caring for children, rely on medicine or medical supplies, use public transportation, or rely on the help of others to meet our basic needs.
+We are caring for children, aging, have disabilities, are pregnant or breastfeeding, rely on medicine or medical supplies, use public transportation, or rely on the help of others to meet our basic needs.
 Planning ahead will ensure that we get our needs met during a disaster.
-Visit the Additional Needs page for more information.
+Visit the Involve Children and Additional Needs pages for more information.

 Plans for Your Animals